kevinylo/ShipmentDriver/README.md

 - Data processing from wire data types (dealing with vowels, suitability scores, etc)
 - Also starts finding the optimal matching starting from initialization since input data has already been provided offline.
 - Can also optimize during runtime given user does pull to refresh
-- Clear assignment data during refresh (using Optional concept to handle assigment call from the activity in the event when processing takes longer user will check back)
+- Clear assignment data during refresh (using Optional concept to handle assignment call from the activity in the event when processing takes longer user will check back)
 - Goal is to provide presenter with data it needs (such as driver list and the assigned delivery)
-- Manager is tested for its logic seperate from presenter testing (ShipmentManagerImplTest as an example)
+- Manager is tested for its logic separate from presenter testing (ShipmentManagerImplTest as an example)
 ### model
-- Data classes (raw and internel)
+- Data classes (raw and internal)
-- Could also seperate over the wire data class from internal data classes into seperate modules for cleaniness
+- Could also separate over the wire data class from internal data classes into separate modules for cleanliness
 ### drivers
 - Contains bits needed for this screen/screens (sub dagger component, states used by presenter, renderer interface, presenter, activity, etc)
-- Each screen could be its own module or could also name the module more from a user/business perpective
+- Each screen could be its own module or could also name the module more from a user/business perspective
 - For example, this module could have one more screen/activity under a different package
 ### dagger
 - App module provides general system resources to be injected